top of page

 Back to the Future

-Current and would-be supporters of Pneuma will at some point realize the self-defeating karma foundation members have created for themselves.
-"Operation Refine and Homogenize Culture to Support Our Shtick" will never gain the critical traction needed for the place to even begin to pay for itself.
-Maybe they have accepted this and have pockets deep enough to keep a money pit going.
-Maybe not.
+Current and would-be supporters of Pneuma alike will very likely at some point realize the self-defeating karma which foundation members unwittingly created for themselves (if they haven't already).
+"Operation Re-purpose Stewart Springs to Support Our Shtick" will never gain the critical traction needed for the place to ever, even remotely, pay for itself.
+Maybe they accept this and have pockets deep enough to keep shoveling money down the pit, maybe not.

-But, more importantly, global condemnation for stealing the place from the people will forever eat away at any positive force they ever hope to build up there.
+But, more importantly, global condemnation for trying to steal the place from the people will keep eating away at any positive force they might ever hope to build up there.

-It will never be privately enjoyed by 'owners' and their networks with anything even remotely approaching an abiding peace of mind...
+It will never be privately enjoyed by the absentee 'stewards' and their networks with anything approaching even a semblance of genuine and abiding peace of mind...

-...especially if in fact they ARE depending on high visitor volume and booked group retreats/events/workshops to make an appreciable dent in the place's ongoing costs.
-(As mentioned elsewhere, operation must clear some $77. every day of the year just to cover the county property taxes levied as a for-profit operation.)
+...especially if in fact they ARE depending on some impossible dream of an eventual high volume of booked group retreats/events/workshops to make an appreciable dent in the place's ongoing costs and return on their 2.6 million dollar purchase.
+(As mentioned elsewhere, the operation must clear some $77. every day of the year just to cover the county property taxes levied on it as a for-profit operation.)

-'Owners', finally tiring of hemorrhaging investment capital and/or any possible tax write-off exceeding the point of being worthwhile, will then throw in towel.
-At some point they'll concede they were clueless how to steward the beloved healing spa operation and realize the folly for thinking they could possibly get away with detouring seven generations of healing service tradition just to suit their own private designs.
+Finally tiring of hemorrhaging investment capital and/or any possible tax write-off exceeding the point of being worthwhile, they will likely then throw in the towel.
+At some point they'll concede they were clueless in how to steward the beloved healing spa operation and realize the enormity of their folly for thinking they could ever get away with detouring seven generations of sterling healing tradition just to do their own thing and to hell with the public.

-They'll realize they were fatally misled by the example of past absentee 'owners' and management's profit-jonesin' preoccupation...and in fantasyland for thinking that merely shoveling a pile of cash ever entitled them to steal the place away from the public...its operation now drastically at odds with the former budding, universal, open-circuit energies of the public-spirited realm that had fitfully labored to re-activate the founder's original public-service mission and spirit of earlier, prehistoric native use.
+They'll realize they were perhaps fatally misled by the example of past absentee 'owners' and management's profit-jonesin' preoccupation...in fantasyland for thinking that shoveling over a pile of filthy lucre entitled them to steal the place away from its fans...its operation now drastically at odds with the former budding, universal, open-circuit energies of the realm, which long (if fitfully) labored to re-activate the founder's original service mission and the peaceful spirit of its prehistoric use.

-Seeing the light, they'll relocate to more suitable headquarters, selling the Springs land -- at a reasonable price -- to new, appropriate stewards who get it in their sleep...thereby redeeming themselves by enabling the restoration of the once and future cornucopia of purifying, healing and rejuvenating that is Stewart Mineral Springs.
+Seeing the light, they'll relocate to more suitable headquarters, selling the Springs at a reasonable price to new, appropriate stewards, those who get it in their sleep...thereby redeeming themselves for having indirectly enabled the restoration of the cornucopia of purifying, healing and rejuvenating mother nature so generously provided for her children's benefit.

-With a management that realizes the crucial importance of making the place a legal nonprofit to provide the crucially needed affordable, relaxed healing atmosphere, they'd promptly re-instate clothing-optional policy on a new, more mindful level...
+With a new management realizing the the importance of making the place a legal nonprofit in order to provide the public an affordable, relaxed healing atmosphere, after restoring the spa they'll re-instate the clothing-optional policy on a new, more mindful level...

-...and invite the Karuk sweat lodge to return, if they're by then still so inclined...
+...and maybe invite the Karuk sweat lodge to return, if they're still so inclined...

-...steward(s) who -- after in-depth research, with the help of any so-inclined legal-minded friends of the Springs at large -- would in time, after hammering out a detailed vision for the place's future operation, file legal paperwork and set up the place in perpetuity as a nonprofit organization.
-One dedicated to public well-being and enlightenment.
-(As reportedly Oregon's Jackson Wellsprings did 100 years ago as of 2023; happy anniversary.)
+...steward(s) who -- after in-depth research with the help of legal-minded friends of Stewart Springs at large -- will perhaps in time, after hammering out a detailed vision for the place's future operation, file legal paperwork and set up the place in perpetuity as a nonprofit 501(c)(3) organization.
+One dedicated to the greater public's well-being.
+(As reportedly Oregon's Jackson Wellsprings did just over a hundred years ago, and as has Harbin Hot Springs.)

 Envision such a good-karma future stewardship.
-Thousands of empowered creator beings who we are, or are on the road to becoming -- focusing on such a special common goal with laser intensity CAN manifest such a seeming miracle.
+Thousands of empowered creator beings -- who we are or are fitfully becoming -- focusing on a common goal with laser intensity CAN manifest such a dramatic change.

-Envision a perfect, thriving Springs under enlightened new nonprofit ownership, even now hovering over the current tragic scene, ready to descend and hit the ground running.
+Enough of us envisioning a perfect, thriving Springs under enlightened new nonprofit ownership, even now hovering over the current sorrowful scene, ready to descend and hit the ground running, can make it so in due season.

 Place in the sun,